engramapp/help-book/src/content/docs/cards/basic-formatting-syntax.md

     Wikilink: [[Three laws of motion]]
     External URLs: [Three laws of motion](/)

-You can also create external links to markdown files, by linking to an Obsidian URI.
+You can also create external links to files in platforms like [Obsidian](https://obsidian.md), by linking to a file URI.

     [Note](obsidian://open?vault=MainVault&file=Note.md)